Interested in testing software? Follow these steps.

 The software tester is an unsung hero for most development projects.
 They save end users from working with highly buggy software or applications that just don't work well, greatly reducing tech support calls from frustrated customers.
-They also make the development team and the software vendor look good in the eyes of customers.
+They also make the development team and the software vendor look good in the eyes of customers by ensuring that there are no critical bugs that prevent the software from operating as designed and advertised.

 Many employers look for software tester candidates with a bachelor's degree in computer science, math or engineering, although it's not always required.
 If you've got a lot of experience, a stable work history and solid references or letters of recommendation, it's possible to land a job without a college degree.
 An intermediate-level position typically requires three to six years of direct experience in software testing, or some combination of education and experience.